Gutterballs (film): Release

 The Balls-Out Uncut Edition was released by Plotdigger Films on DVD on April 29, 2008.
 The film was re-released (with an altered soundtrack) by TLA Releasing the following year on January 27, 2009.

 The Pin-Etration Edition, a cut containing hardcore inserts and limited to 69 copies, was available for purchase on the Plotdigger Films website in 2011.

+Despite the two unrated/uncut versions, the only notable differences are extensions with the rape scene, where more closeups are shown.
+Everything else is left as is, with no extensions or additions to its violence.

-The film has a total of 516 uses of the word "fuck", ranking it fourth (behind Swearnet: The Movie, the documentary of the same name about the history and usage of the word, and The Wolf of Wall Street)) and first in total usage for a scripted motion picture.
+The film has a total of 516 uses of the word "fuck", ranking it fifth (behind Swearnet: The Movie, the documentary of the same name about the history and usage of the word, and The Wolf of Wall Street), and first in total usage for a scripted film.

 Nicholson submitted the film to the MPAA Rating Board.
-The film, however, was released unrated when he was told that almost twenty minutes would have to be cut to avoid an NC-17 rating.
+However, it was released unrated when he was told that almost twenty minutes would have to be cut to avoid an NC-17 rating.